Research Supervision Policy

-- Prior to subject enrolment, the student is to approach possible supervisor(s) based on the research topic and the supervisor’s area of expertise.
+- Prior to admission or subject enrolment, the candidate/student is to approach possible supervisors based on the research topic and the supervisor’s area of expertise.

-- Supervision arrangements for coursework research projects are confirmed by the Program Director at the time of approval of the research proposal by the Research Committee; HDR principal supervisors are confirmed at Confirmation of Candidature.
+- Supervision arrangements for coursework research projects are confirmed by the Program Director;

-The Dean of the relevant faculty is responsible for implementing allocation of supervision time in the staff member’s workload.
+The relevant Head of School is responsible for implementing allocation of supervision time in the faculty member’s workload.